Media Coverage

 U.S. News & World Report / December 1, 2022

-Sheila Davis, CEO of Partners In Health discuss why community health leaders at the local, national and global levels should advocate for those who help make care accessible to the most marginalized people and places.
+Sheila Davis, CEO of Partners In Health, discusses why community health leaders at the local, national, and global levels should advocate for those who help make care accessible to the most marginalized people and places.

 Healthcare Outreach In Immokalee Continues Beyond COVID-19